 The mentioned gap on the role of network changes on political attitudes is especially relevant, as most of the longitudinal studies on the class-attitude link have been focused on Western industrialized democracies (Ares, 2020; Helgason and Rehm, 2024; Langsæther, Evans, and O’Grady, 2022).
 By contrast, in other regions of the world, such as Latin American countries, only a few studies have addressed the link between class-based networks and political attitudes (Otero and Mendoza, 2023; Otero, Völker, Rözer, and Mollenhorst, 2022), which also contrasts with the scarcity of longitudinal studies on attitudinal changes (Castillo, Bonhomme, Miranda, and Iturra, 2023; Castillo et al., 2025).

-In contexts of high income inequality and modest public provision of welfare, such as the Latin American countries, offerfor the relevance of individual class positions and class-based networks on political attitudes.
+In contexts of high income inequality and modest public provision of welfare, such as the Latin American countries, offer a litmus test for the relevance of individual class positions and class-based networks on political attitudes.
 A key feature that shaped the development of the social policy regimes in Latin America has been the pivotal role of market institutions and principles in the provision of welfare (Huber and Stephens, 2012).
-From the 1970s onward, neoliberal reforms—marked by deregulation and privatization—transformed the architecture of the institutions of Latin American welfare systems, reinforcing the centrality of contractual relations in the marketplace, and extending market logic to social domains that previously were mainly attended by the state (Arrizabalo, 1995).
+From the 1970s onward, neoliberal reforms—marked by deregulation and privatization—transformed the architecture of the public institutions of Latin American welfare systems, reinforcing the centrality of contractual relations in the marketplace, and extending market logic to social domains that previously were mainly attended by the state (Arrizabalo, 1995).
 In consequence, the role of public provision was reduced and counterbalanced with a stronger presence of market actors in the provision of social services (Harvey, 2020).
 From a moral economy perspective, the role of the market mechanisms in the allocation of resources has coexisted with principles of economic redistribution and reciprocity, crystallized in welfare state institutions and family norms, in conjunction with their manifestation in popular views on each of these domains (Koos and Sachweh, 2019).
 In the literature, the set of principles and norms related to how the public embraces individual effort and productivity as the central criteria for resource allocation has been addressed under the concept of market justice (Kluegel, Mason, and Wegener, 1999; Lane, 1986).
 As these principles emphasize self-reliance and minimal government intervention, they function as a legitimizing mechanism of economic inequality by framing it as the result of fair competition (Svallfors, 2007).
 The empirical distributive justice literature has shown that market justice attitudes are particularly salient in contexts of high inequality and modest public provision of welfare, where the capacity of citizens to contribute or pay largely constrains access to welfare services (Immergut and Schneider, 2020; Lindh, 2015; von dem Knesebeck, Vonneilich, and Kim, 2016).
 Under these circumstances, individuals in structurally advantaged positions in the labor market tend to be more supportive of market justice principles compared to those in occupations with greater labor market risk, low-demanded skills, and lower income (Castillo, Salgado, Carrasco, and Laffert, 2024; Lee and Stacey, 2023).